 The Guidebook aims to change this.
 It is free and easy to access.
 It gives clear information to help you choose which interventions to put in place locally, and makes it easier to use reliable evidence in the design and delivery of support for children and families.

-The Foundations Guidebook is a new, updated version of the Early Intervention Foundation’s (EIF) Guidebook.
+The Foundations Guidebook was launched in May 2025 as an updated version of the Early Intervention Foundation’s (EIF) Guidebook.

 It contains information on existing research on over 130 interventions with at least preliminary evidence of improving children and families’ outcomes.